 As I say, I am a bit of a language snob - I like languages that are easy to read, write and remember.
 A programming language with inconsistencies is not a language I consider to be any of those three properties.
 As such, I consider PHP to be one of those inconsistent languages.

 By saying all of this, I do use PHP on a daily basis.
-My website is powered by a range of PHP-based functionalities.
+A range of PHP-based functionalities powers my website.
 I also really love PHP for what it can do, and whilst I do very occasionally have to check out the amazing documentation provided in order to get the function name I am looking for, I still love it as a language because of its capabilities.

 Now I am not saying that PHP is the only language with horrible syntax, but if you compare it to a language like Java, the syntax is pretty darn consistent throughout.